yostane/learning-ai/docs/src/llm/README.md

 LibreChat is a free, open source AI chat platform.
 This Web UI offers vast customization, supporting numerous AI providers, services, and integrations.
 Serves all AI Conversations in one place with a familiar interface, innovative enhancements, for as many users as you need.

+The full librechat documentation is available [here](https://www.librechat.ai/docs)

+Let's discover how to use LibreChat to create efficient and effective conversations with AI for developers.

-1. Prompts history
+## Prompts history
-2. AI providers
-3. AI model version
-4. Preformatted prompts
-5. RAG
+Prompts history allows users to save and load prompts for their conversations and easily access them later.
+Reusing prompts can save time and effort, especially when working with multiple conversations and keep track of the context and details of a conversation.

 ## Favorites

-The favorites feature in our app is a powerful tool that allows users to save and load favorite prompts for their conversations.
+The favorites feature allows users to save and load favorite prompts for their conversations and easily access them later.

 ## Presets
-The `presets` feature in our app is a powerful tool that allows users to save and load predefined settings for initialise a conversations.
+The `presets` feature allows users to save and load predefined settings for initialise a conversations.
 Users can import and export these presets as JSON files, set a default preset, and share them with others.

 ## Preformatted prompts

-The prompts feature in our app is a powerful tool that allows users to save and load predefined prompts for their conversations.
+The prompts feature allows users to save and load predefined prompts to use it during their conversations.
 You can use a prompt with the /[`prompt command`].
 A prompt can have parameters, which are replaced with values when the prompt is used.

-Prompts  creation is available at the right sidebar.
-You can create a new prompt, edit an existing prompt, or delete a prompt.

 **Exemple of preformatted prompts : Explain the following code snippet in Java, Kotlin or Javascript**